 Notes: We understand that we cannot close the account that has been set up in EFF’s name and that returning the donations to the individual donors would be complex and difficult.

-I am an e-Money researcher and Executive Director of the Bitcoin Foundation.
+I am an e-Money researcher and a Founding Director of the Bitcoin Foundation.
 My career has included senior influential posts at Sumitomo Bank, VISA, VeriSign, and Hushmail.

 "Matonis is quite correct that the new technology makes easier the use of multiple private currencies." --Mark Bernkopf, Federal Reserve Bank of New York, in "Electronic Cash and Monetary Policy", 1996